Soley-Man/fire-crew-optimization/README.md

 2. **Understaffing**
 - Leadership Gap: 500 per day, per crew without a leader
-- If Crew Size < 3: 100 per missing member, per day
+- Crew Size < 3: 100 per missing member, per day

 3. **Mixed-Gender Restriction Violation**
 - 500 for each Ranger with a gender restriction placed in a mixed-gender crew